jproj3cts/Manual-to-Motorized-Linear-Translation-Stage-Upgrade-Kit/README.md

 <img src="Media/gears.PNG" width=50% height=50% alt = "Gears" title="Gears">

+The use of gears requires a correction if swapping directions as the motor needs to travel an extra distance before then coming into contact with the adjacent spoke.
+This correction is included in the variants of the system.

 ## Device Operation

 After powering the pico, the device should automatically produce it's own wireles access point that can be connected to with a phone or computer in the usual way.
 After this, open any web browser and enter 192.168.4.1.
 This will take you to a form that will allow you to control the motor remotely.